NNLM-Carpentries/2023-10-25-R1-R2-online/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
+{% if site.carpentry == "swc" %}
+{% include swc/intro.html %}
 {% elsif site.carpentry == "dc" %}
 {% include dc/intro.html %}
+{% elsif site.carpentry == "lc" %}
+{% include lc/intro.html %}
+{% endif %}

+{% if site.pilot %}
+This is a pilot workshop, testing out a lesson that is still under development.
+The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

 {% comment %}